svc333/overview/cf.md

 Clients--which can be mobile apps, apps that run externally, apps that are built on {{site.data.keyword.Bluemix_notm}}, or developers that are using browsers--interact with the {{site.data.keyword.Bluemix_notm}}-hosted apps.
 Clients use REST or HTTP APIs to route requests through {{site.data.keyword.Bluemix_notm}} to one of the app instances or the composite services.

-The following figure shows the high-level {{site.data.keyword.Bluemix_notm}} Cloud Foundry architecture.
+The following figure shows the high-level Cloud Foundry architecture on {{site.data.keyword.Bluemix_notm}}.

 ![{{site.data.keyword.Bluemix_notm}} architecture](images/arch-diego.png)

-Figure 1. {{site.data.keyword.Bluemix_notm}} Cloud Foundry architecture
+Figure 1.
+Cloud Foundry architecture on {{site.data.keyword.Bluemix_notm}}

 You can deploy your apps to different {{site.data.keyword.Bluemix_notm}} regions, for latency or security considerations.
 You can choose to deploy either to one region or across multiple regions.